redbrick/docs-old/docs/procedures/newinstalls.md

 the local admin, set the base dn to `o=redbrick` and the root dn to `cn=root,ou=ldap,o=redbrick`.
 Once you've got this done, edit `/etc/ldap/ldap.conf` to add the correct ldap server, ensure `/etc/ldap/ldap.conf` has similar ldap servers, and edit `/etc/nsswitch.conf` to add ldap to group, shadow and passwd.
-Also, add the ldap root password in `/etc/ldap.secret`, and **check it's chmoded so no one but root can read it**
+Also, add the ldap root password in `/etc/ldap.secret`, and --check it's chmoded so no one but root can read it--

 Ensure that "pam_password exop" is set in `/etc/ldap.conf` (or `/etc/pam_ldap.conf` on debian) or bad things will happen when people change their password.
 You should also set pam_min_uid to 1. in the